Sopiro/Muli3/README.md

 ## Features

-Same API and architecture as [Muli](https://github.com/Sopiro/Muli), with the dynamics expanded to 3D and multi-threading support.
+Same API as [Muli](https://github.com/Sopiro/Muli), with the dynamics expanded to 3D and multi-threading support.

 ### Collision
-  - Shapes: sphere, capsule, box and convex polyhedron
+  - Shapes: sphere, capsule, box, convex polyhedron and height field
   - Support for rounded shapes
   - Multiple colliders attached to a single body
   - Dynamic, static, and kinematic bodies